Carving is not only cutting.

 Q : What studies have you done to arrive to this form of art?

-None.
+No academic ones.
+I learn from my body and everyday life experience.
 Once I asked to myself: “what if I stop thinking and simply let this inspiration start forming on its own?”
-From there, my inspiration begun, and putting aside all expectations it makes possible have a flow of special energy that manifests the subconscious in this incredible Beauty of miniatures.
+From there, my inspiration begun, and by putting aside all expectations it makes possible having a flow of special energy that manifests the subconscious in this incredible Beauty of miniatures.

 Q : What does inspire you?